 French Bread

-- Bake until golden brown and crisp.
+Bake in a preheated oven until the bread is golden brown and crisp.

 Hoagie Rolls